ankur0003/Task_Road_Polygon/README.md

 # Task_Road_Polygon

-This is a Lane Detection CNN model to identify lane for autonomous vehicles and for traffic management system.
+This is a Lane Detection CNN model to identify lane for autonomous vehicles and for traffic management system(in-progress).

 # CNN
 This python notebook uses CNN model to learn the training dataset with cross_validation dataset.